sismics/docker-debian-java/README.md

 # docker-debian-java
-Dockerfile for Debian + Oracle JDK
+Dockerfile for Debian + AdoptOpenJDK